antonpirker/jupyter-vagrant-box/README.md

 ### Usage

-- Copy `Vagrantfile` and the `scripts` folder to the folder where your data science projects lives.
+- Copy `Vagrantfile` and the `scripts` folder to the directory where your data science projects lives.
-- Run the shell command `vagrant up`
+- Run the shell command `vagrant up` in the folder you copied the files to.
 - Wait until the virtual machine is setup and ready.
 - Point your browser to [http://localhost:8000](http://localhost:8000)
+- **Optional:** If you need to install additional Python packages (or do something similar) you can log into the virtual machine by calling `vagrant ssh`.

 That's it.
 I hope this is useful for some people.
 Have fun!